Rem598/Performance_Tracker/README.md

-#  A  Businmess Performance Tracker using python and django and MySQL
+#  A  Business Performance Tracker using python and django and MySQL